-This option is available in most (but not all) of the local, Detroit-area courts (meaning the courts of Wayne, Oakland, Macomb, Lapeer, Livingston, St. Clair and Washtenaw Counties).
+This option is available in most (but not all) of the local, Greater-Detroit area courts (meaning the courts of Wayne, Oakland, Macomb, or the surrounding counties).

-Even in those courts that do allow waivers, though, there are limitations to the practice that largely depend on specific DUI charge being made.
+Even in those courts that do allow the waivers of an arraignment, though, there are limitations to the practice that largely depend on specific DUI charge being made.

-For example, a particular court may allow the waiver in all 1st offense DUI cases except for those involving a “High BAC” charge.
+For example, some courts may allow the waiver in all 1st offense DUI cases except for those involving a “High BAC” charge.

 Similarly, almost no courts allow a waiver of arraignment for 2nd offense DUI charges.